NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 ### Measuring code coverage

 The Hardhat Toolbox includes the [`solidity-coverage`](https://github.com/sc-forks/solidity-coverage) plugin to measure the test coverage in your project.
-Just run the `coverage` task and you'll get a report:
+Just run the `coverage` task and you'll get a report in tabular format for how many percentage of your code lines are tested in your test case. basically up to 80 % coverage for any project. sometimes it is also based on your requirement.
+It also give option for skip perticular files for check code coverage for that visit [`solidity-coverage`](https://github.com/sc-forks/solidity-coverage) :

 ```
 npx hardhat coverage